Information in English

 However, this restriction does not apply to people with a Faroese or Greenlandic driving license or to people with driving licenses issued in an EU or EEA country.

-If you live in Frederiksberg Municipality, you have to go to the Citizen Service Centre (BorgerServiceCentret), Smallegade 1, 2000 Frederiksberg to Exchange the license.
+If you live in Frederiksberg Municipality, you have to go to the Citizen Service Centre (Borgerservice), Smallegade 1, 2000 Frederiksberg to exchange the license.
+Dont forget to book an appointment before arrival.
 The Citizen Service Centre is a part of the City Hall and is located on the 1st floor (use the back entrance next to the parking lot).

 Documents to bring

 - A valid passport.